 CP All past stock performance is nothing short of impressive, it has been growing sales at a CAGR of 14.82% since 2005.
 In 2005 it had ~$2.3B in sales and net income of ~$40M, the stock could be bought for as low as THB2.8, on the Thai exchange.
 At the time $1 dollar was worth ~THB41, today it is worth ~THB31.2, which also adds to the returns.

 With $10,000 invested at the time, you could have bought ~146,420 shares, it would be worth today ~$281,580 without the dividends included.
 The dividends would have amounted to ~THB11.39 per share or ~$53,000.
 A total return of ~3,250% in 15 years, is not bad at all.

 The pandemic naturally affected revenues and profits, with revenues dropping ~5.4% to ~$17.53B.
 In turn net income decreased by ~28% to ~$540M.

-The numbers later reported show that the deal was made for ~$10.6B.
+The numbers later reported showing that the deal was made for ~$10.6B.
 It included ~1,900 stores in Thailand and 70 stores in Malaysia.
 The Tesco brand will be replaced with Lotus.

-CP All not only has its owned stores but it also offers franchises and engages in management agreements with some of them.
-As of March 2021 the total number of stores was 12,587.
-With ~46.2% of its stores being fully owned and the remainder are franchises.
+CP All not only has its own stores but it also offers franchises and engages in management agreements with some of them.
+As of March 2021, the total number of stores was 12,587.
+With ~46.2% of its stores being fully owned and the remainder being franchised.
 Of the franchisees, ~88% are under management agreements.

 Source: Quarterly Report